wanjun-group-seu/AQUARIUM/docs/index.md

 `target` is the place where your configuration file will be found.

-If this `target` is an existing folder, then a default.cfg file will appear in this folder.
+If this `target` is an existing folder, then a `default.cfg` file will appear in this folder.

-### modifiy this configure file
+### modify this configure file

 If you have modified the template after installation, then the changes you have made are already in effect on this copy.